Brown-University-Library/django-shibboleth-remoteuser/README.md

    LOGIN_URL = 'https://school.edu/Shibboleth.sso/Login'
    ```

  * Apache configuration - make sure the shibboleth attributes are available to the app.
+The app url doesn't need to require Shibboleth but the Shibboleth headers need to be available to the Django application.

     ```
     <Location /app>